Mushinako/BBDownload/README.md

                         need to re-setup.
-You'll have to do this if you lose your passphrase for this app -t/--content          Download contents only -g/--grade [format]   Download grades only.
-Result would be in selected format.
+You'll have to do this if you lose your passphrase for this app -t/--content          Download contents only
-                        See formats below
 -a/--all [format]     Download contents and grades in selected format
 ```